symfony/symfony-docs/components/console/helpers/table.rst

 Note that the defined column widths are always considered as the minimum column widths.
-If the contents don't fit, the given column width is increased up to the contents length.
+If the contents don't fit, the given column width is increased up to the longest content length.
 That's why in the previous example the first column has a ``13`` character length although the user defined ``10`` as its width.

 You can also set the width individually for each column with the :method:`Symfony\\Component\\Console\\Helper\\Table::setColumnWidth` method.